 HOW TO REACH PULA?

-You can reach Pula in many different ways; it all depends on your preferences and where you’re coming from.
+You can reach Pula in many different ways, it all depends on your preferences and where you’re coming from.
 Here are the best options for you:

-If you’re flying in, you perhaps you can fly directly into Pula.
+If you’re flying in, perhaps you can fly directly into Pula.
 Pula has an international airport, which is located about 6 kilometers from the city center.
 There are direct flights from many European cities, especially during the tourist season.
-Usually, the cheaper airlines such as Ryan Air connect these cities.
+Usually, the cheaper airlines such as Ryanair connect these cities.
+If you require a bigger airport, the closest airports are Zagreb, Trieste, or Venice.
+From any of them you can get a bus to Pula, or a private transfer.

 If you are traveling from within Croatia or nearby countries, driving is a convenient option.
 Pula has great connections with many Croatian, as well as Italian and Slovenian cities, so you won’t have any problem reaching it by car.
 It’s also the most flexible and comfortable way of travel, so you’ll definitely enjoy it.
+We usually always visit by car since Istria is best explored with a car!

 If you’re opting for public transport, Pula has great bus connections to other Croatian cities and neighboring countries.
 There are regular bus services from Zagreb, Rijeka, and Rovinj, as well as international routes from Slovenia, Italy, and other nearby countries.
 You can check out Flixbus for international buses and Arriva for Croatian bus services to find the perfect route for you.
 The main bus station is located near the city center, so you can easily reach the town and your accommodation on foot.